KaliLab/optimizer/README.md

       - pyelectro
       - neuron 7.2

+    4. Ubuntu 14.04.4 LTS
+      - Python 2.7.6
+      - numpy 1.8.2
+      - scipy 0.13.3
+      - matplotlib 1.3.1
+      - wxPython 2.8.12.1
+      - inspyred 1.0
+      - pyelectro 0.1.6
+      - neuron 7.4

 Notes

-    - Since Neuron with the python interpreter is not working perfectly on Windows, we recommend to use Ubuntu (installing and setting up a virtual os is not hard).
+    - Since Neuron with the python interpreter is not working perfectly on Windows, we recommend to use Ubuntu, Mint, or another common Linux distribution (installing and setting up a virtual os is not hard).
-    - inspyred requires a feature which is only included in python 2.7, but ther is a workaround for this problem: https://groups.google.com/forum/#!topic/inspyred/YwJb3ABVtL8
+    - inspyred requires a feature which is only included in python 2.7 (not in python 2.6 or earlier), but there is a workaround for this problem: https://groups.google.com/forum/#!topic/inspyred/YwJb3ABVtL8

 Developers
 ----------